-To supplement our consolidated financial statements, which are prepared and presented in accordance with U.S. generally accepted accounting principles, or GAAP, we use Adjusted EBITDA, as described below, to understand and evaluate our operating performance.
+To supplement our financial statements, which are prepared and presented in accordance with U.S. generally accepted accounting principles ("GAAP"), we use Adjusted EBITDA, as described below, to understand and evaluate our operating performance.
 Adjusted EBITDA, which may be different than similarly titled measures used by other companies, is presented to help investors' overall understanding of our financial performance and should not be considered a substitute for, or superior to, the financial information prepared and presented in accordance with GAAP.
-We use the non-GAAP financial measure of Adjusted EBITDA, which is defined as net earnings or loss, excluding interest expense, net; other income, net; tax expense, foreign exchange loss (gain), net; depreciation and amortization; and stock-based compensation expense.

-Adjusted EBITDA should not be considered in isolation from, or as a substitute for, financial information prepared in accordance with GAAP.
+Adjusted EBITDA should not be considered in isolation from, or as a substitute for, net loss.
 There are a number of limitations related to the use of Adjusted EBITDA as compared to net loss, the closest comparable GAAP measure.
 Some of these limitations are that:

-- Adjusted EBITDA excludes certain recurring, non-cash charges such as depreciation and amortization and, although these are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future; - Adjusted EBITDA excludes foreign exchange gains or losses, which accounts for the effect of both realized and unrealized foreign exchange transactions.
-Unrealized gains or losses represent foreign exchange revaluation of foreign denominated monetary assets and liabilities; - Adjusted EBITDA excludes stock-based compensation expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and an important part of our compensation strategy; - Adjusted EBITDA does not reflect interest expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and reduces cash available to us; - Adjusted EBITDA does not reflect tax expense, which could be a significant recurring expense in our business in the future and reduces cash available to us.
+- Adjusted EBITDA excludes certain recurring, non-cash charges such as depreciation and amortization expense and, although these are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future; - Adjusted EBITDA excludes stock-based compensation expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and an important part of our compensation strategy; - Adjusted EBITDA excludes non-recurring acquisition and integration expenses, to reflect normal business activity; - Adjusted EBITDA excludes foreign exchange gains or losses, which account for the effect of both realized and unrealized foreign exchange transactions.
+Unrealized gains or losses represent foreign exchange revaluation of foreign denominated monetary assets and liabilities; - Adjusted EBITDA excludes interest expense, which has been, and will continue to be for the foreseeable future, a significant recurring expense in our business and reduces cash available to us;

+- Adjusted EBITDA excludes the non-recurring, non-cash impact of the amortization of purchase accounting step-up in inventory value, to reflect normal business activity; and - Adjusted EBITDA excludes current and deferred income tax expense and recovery, which could be a significant recurring expense or recovery in our business in the future and reduce or increase cash available to us.